Human in the Loop: The Key to Making AI Tutoring Work in Your School

 Traditional, human tutors can only work with one student or group at a time.
 For multiple learners to access tutoring simultaneously, you need as many tutors.

-However, AI tutors run off of advanced algorithms meaning there are unlimited versions of them.
-This means they can support as many students who need it, simultaneously.
+However, AI tutors run on advanced algorithms, meaning there are unlimited versions of them.
+This means they can support as many students as they need, simultaneously.

 Scheduling flexibility